lessthanoptimal/BoofCV/README.md

           Name            |                 Description
 --------------------------|---------------------------------------------------------------------
-integration:applet        | Code for using BoofCV inside a Java applet. integration:jcodec        | [JCodec](http://jcodec.org/) is a pure Java video reader/writer.
-integration:openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV.
+integration:android       | Useful functions for working inside of Android devices. integration:applet        | Code for using BoofCV inside a Java applet. integration:jcodec        | [JCodec](http://jcodec.org/) is a pure Java video reader/writer. integration:openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV.